awlsring/cdk-ans/README.md

 Some future feature targets are...

-* Pregenerated modules as consumable constrcut libraries.
+* Pregenerated modules as consumable construct libraries.
 * Project template generation